andygodish/techstack/Ground Rules.md

 # AI Security Guidelines for Documentation Generation

-Provide a separate markdown file for easy copy and paste into a research directory.
+I save research documents that summzarize my tech-related work to a remote repo.
+Provide a separate markdown file for easy copy and paste into a research directory outlining what was discussed in this AI chat.

 ## CRITICAL: Data Sanitization Rules

 **These rules MUST be followed when generating any documentation, summaries, or reports.**

 ### AWS & Cloud Provider Information
-- ❌ **NEVER include AWS Account IDs** (12-digit numbers like `123456789012`)

 - ❌ **NEVER include IAM Role ARNs** - replace with `arn:aws:iam::[ACCOUNT-ID]:role/[ROLE-NAME]`
 - ❌ **NEVER include S3 bucket names** that contain account identifiers or environment specifics
 - ❌ **NEVER include Access Keys, Secret Keys, or any credential values**